 Drawing the bowls up to the table, Jane placed her father Jonathan's chair at one end and her mother Mary's at the other.
 Jane and her younger siblings, Susannah (who would become my 4th great grandmother one day), Edward, and Nathan, took their porringers and wooden bowls from the dresser and stood in their places at the table.
 From the steaming kettle on the hearth, their mother Mary dished up the corn meal mush, or hasty pudding, and added a large thin johnny cake, which was browned in the skillet.
 The children and their mother folded their hands and bowed their heads as their father leaned over the high back of his chair and asked for blessings on home and family..."

 Not much is known of Mary, but I know she and Jonathon were married in 1784 in Richland, Pennsylvania.
 There is talk that during the Revolutionary War my 5th great grandfather was a Loyalist and trained with the British.
 Quakers were generally Loyalists, due mainly to their strong beliefs of peace and pacifism (imagine...me, a Patriot, descended from Loyalists!).
 Because of this military training, Jonathan was removed from the Society of Friends.
 And because she was his wife, Mary was also removed from the monthly meetings as well.
-It took them over a year to become accepted back into the Society of Friends again.Jonathan, from what I had read, always dreamed of having "an ideal farm," and set out to find it, and it was in 1788/89, that he and Mary, along with numerous other family members, took advantage of the opportunity of removing themselves to Canada.
+It took them over a year to become accepted back into the Society of Friends again.Jonathan, from what I had read, always dreamed of having "an ideal farm," and set out to find it, and it was right around the later part of 1790, that he and Mary, along with numerous other family members, took advantage of the opportunity of removing themselves to Canada.
 Arriving at the Niagara, Jonathan's brother, John, saw the swift current of the river and, according to lore, asked, "Does thee think it prudent to venture over, with the beasts and the baggage and the little ones?"

 My 5th great grandfather is said to have replied, "We are in the hollow of God's hand.
 If He willeth it, we shall find safe crossing."